h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 If we're talking about any kind of serious business on which you can rely for lifetime, in my opinion, there must be a nice balance between your art and monetizing on your art or skills. (perfect balance are extremely rare, if at all)

-You have to grow financially as individual, so considering you have your artworks ready, in this article we're gonna discuss on how you may monetize.
+You have to stabilize and grow financially as individual, so considering you have your artworks ready, in this article we're gonna discuss on how you may monetize.
 After all, a successful business plan is the one which puts you in a nice starting point and ready to expand with some extra cash to grow the business in a constructive way.
 So that's clear.

 **What's the Plan?**